Organizing a Conference

 - Level III support is when SEPM operates the conference either alone or in partnership with another organization.
 SEPM contributes extensive staff time at this level and it must be reviewed by the Research Committee and approved by Council.

-A formal request should be sent to the Executive Director for Level I support and a formal proposal should be sent to the Research Councilor for Level II or III.
+A formal request should be sent to the Executive Director for Level I support and a formal proposal should be sent to the Executive Director and Research Councilor for Level II or III.
 The proposal should include the elements listed below.
 Ideally, the proposal should be made at least 2 years prior to the planned date for the conference.
 The SEPM Research Committee will review the proposal and may make recommendations for changes.
 After this review, and any changes, the committee forwards the proposal to SEPM Council who makes the final approval.
 After approval, SEPM Headquarters begins actively working with the convenors to make the conference happen.
 You do not have to be an SEPM member to submit a proposal.
 A formal proposal includes the following items:

 - Conference title